 Micklegate Bar, York, where so many heads were displayed over the years.

 To mark this sombre occasion Cecily held the ‘year’s mind’, the solemn Requiem Mass on the anniversary of her husband’s death.
 Such a service would by custom be held in the church where the body of Richard was buried, but on this occasion, this was not so.
-Richard’s body, recovered from the battlefield, had been hurriedly buried in the Priory of St John the Evangelist at Pontefract, where it still lay with the earthly remains of Rutland and Salisbury.
+Richard’s body, recovered from York, had been hurriedly buried in the Priory of St John the Evangelist at Pontefract, where it still lay with the earthly remains of Rutland and Salisbury.

 Instead, Cecily held the ‘year’s mind’ in great splendour in Old St Paul’s Cathedral.
 A hearse covered with a pall was set up before the High Altar with banks of candles burning around it.
 The funeral rites were then repeated as if in the corpse’s presence.
 Thus it was as if the dead were re-called, being brought before the living once more, for prayer and a final re-commital to the grave.